 Check your fears for their reality value.
 What really happens when you put yourself in a certain situation?
 Remember your successes.
 Positive experiences help to overcome fears.

 Accept your fears.
 It is not a weakness to be afraid.
 Recognize that feelings of fear have a right to exist.
-Acceptance of fears is a basic requirement for overcoming fear.
+The Acceptance of fears is a basic prerequisite for overcoming fears.

 What triggers fear in the body?

 Anxiety arises from an interplay of physical and psychological factors.
 Anxiety is an emotional reaction (see video) transmitted by the sympathetic (autonomic) nervous system.